erjank/teaching/load.md

 >
 > Research by Mayer and colleagues on the [split-attention
 > effect][wikipedia-split-attention] is closely related to cognitive
-> load theory {{"mayer-nine-ways"|cite}}.
-Linguistic and visual
+> load theory [Mayer2003](biblio.md#mayer-nine-ways).
+Linguistic and
-> input are processed by different parts of the human brain, and
+> visual input are processed by different parts of the human brain,
-> linguistic and visual memories are stored separately as well.
-This
+> and linguistic and visual memories are stored separately as
-> means that correlating linguistic, auditory, and visual streams of
+> well.
+This means that correlating linguistic, auditory, and visual
-> information takes cognitive effort: when someone reads something
+> streams of information takes cognitive effort: when someone reads
-> while hearing it spoken aloud, their brain can't help but check that
+> something while hearing it spoken aloud, their brain can't help but
-> it's getting the same information on both channels.
+> check that it's getting the same information on both channels.
 >
 > Learning is therefore more effective when redundant information is
 > *not* being presented simultaneously in two different channels.
 For